Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 ## Evolution of Project Decisions

 - The project has progressed from the initial development phase to implementing the LLM domain
-- The LLM domain has been implemented with a client-side BYOK strategy
+- The LLM domain has been implemented with a direct API key passing strategy (modified from BYOK)
-- The modeling services have been updated to use the LLM domain
+- The modeling services have been updated to use the LLM domain for extracting ubiquitous language, use cases, and generating domain models
+- Comprehensive unit tests have been added for all components
 - The next focus is on developing the user interface for the domain modeling process

 ## Tool Usage Patterns